-For grades K, the school schedule allows for a 30-minute lunch period.
-Students in grades 1-8 have a 20-minute lunch and recess period.
+For grades K-8, the school schedule allows for a 30-minute lunch period.
 A nutritious lunch, including milk, may be purchased at school, or students may bring sack lunches from home.
 Breakfast is also offered prior to the start of school.
-Candy, pop/soda, and sweets are not acceptable for breakfast or lunch.
+Breakfast is served from 7:10 a.m.-7:30 a.m.